 Your health plan should be able to describe how it coordinates benefits with other plans.
 Your benefits handbook should spell out the procedure for coordination of benefits (COB) — or determine if your plan simply doesn't have such a procedure.

 COB is not a law; rather, it's a widely practiced industry standard.
-The "birthday rule" to which you refer typically applies only to coverage for children.
-For details about COB for children, read "Birthday rule" determines whose health plan covers your kids.
+The "birthday rule" to which you refer typically applies only to coverage for children, not spouses.

 Coordination of benefits can be complicated, especially if you have one type of plan, such as an indemnity plan, and your spouse has an HMO.
 Here's how COB generally works when you and your spouse are covered under each other's plans:

-First, the primary plan pays your claims if there is no secondary insurance.
-But, if there are multiple insurance policies for you and your spouse, the primary insurance policy would belong to the person whose birthday comes before their spouse's during the year.
-This isn't determined by age, but by the month and date of the birthday.
-If there is a second policy, it would pay for what the primary plan didn't, but only as long as the medical treatment or services are covered benefits under that plan.
+First, the primary plan pays your claims according to the provisions of your policy.
+If there is a second policy, it will pay for what the primary plan didn't, but only as long as the medical treatment or services are covered benefits under that plan.
 For example, if your visit to the doctor costs $60 and your primary plan pays $40 of that, your secondary plan would pay the remaining $20 (if the visit is covered).

 The plans will not pay more than 100 percent of the cost of treatment, nor will they pay for treatment that isn't covered.

 In determining which plan is primary and which is secondary, a plan without a COB provision is generally considered primary.
 When both plans have COB rules, the plan in which you are enrolled as an employee or as the main policyholder is primary.
 The plan in which you are enrolled as a dependent — on your husband's plan, for example — is secondary.